doofinder/llm_composer/README.md

 ### Cost Tracking

-LlmComposer provides built-in cost tracking functionality, for **OpenRouter backend only**, to monitor token usage and associated costs across different providers.
-This feature helps you keep track of API expenses and optimize your usage.
+LlmComposer provides built-in cost tracking functionality for **OpenAI**, **OpenRouter**, and **Google** providers to monitor token usage and associated costs.
+This feature helps you keep track of API expenses and optimize your usage by providing detailed cost breakdowns per request.

+**OpenRouter** supports automatic cost tracking that fetches real-time pricing data from the API, eliminating the need for manual pricing configuration.

 #### Requirements